palaseus/Adrenochain/docs/DEVELOPER_GUIDE.md

 ## Overview

 Welcome to the adrenochain Developer Guide!
-This comprehensive guide will help you understand, set up, and develop on the adrenochain platform. adrenochain is a high-performance blockchain platform designed for DeFi applications, cross-chain interoperability, and enterprise solutions.
+This comprehensive guide will help you understand, set up, and develop on the adrenochain platform. adrenochain is a high-performance blockchain platform designed for DeFi applications, cross-chain interoperability, and research solutions.

 ## Table of Contents